MEET THE TEAM

 Nigel is a very important part of the Sunday Tiggers team who turns up every week to man the desk, sign everyone in, take bookings for our events, pass on information, hand out forms and keep the paperwork in order.

-Karen is a parent who keeps a close eye on our safety and safeguarding, updates us on policies and is the first point of contact if you have a safeguarding issue or concern for welfare of any kind.
+Joscelyn is a parent and qualified safeguarding officer who keeps a close eye on our safety and safeguarding, updates us on policies and is the first point of contact if you have a safeguarding issue or concern for welfare of any kind.

 Dedicated welfare email address:

 My sons are both on the autistic spectrum and my younger son joined Tiggers in 2005.
-There was very little support for families at this time and Tiggers became a lifeline.
-I joined the committee in 2006 as a parent representative and volunteer on the holiday programme - my older son started volunteering in 2007.
-I have been a Registered General Nurse for 27 years and this has helped me to negotiate the minefield of diagnosis, statementing, speech therapy, social services and finding the right school!
+There was very little other support for families at this time and Tiggers became a lifeline.
+I joined the committee in 2006 as a parent representative and volunteer.
+I have been a Registered General Nurse for 28 years which has helped me to negotiate the minefield of diagnosis, statementing, speech therapy, social services and finding the right school!
 I am also a qualified teacher and gained a Post Graduate Certificate in Autism in 2011.
-As a single parent, I know how important it is for families to have support and somewhere safe to bring their children, where they won't feel judged and can talk about their experiences.
+I know how important it is for families to have support and somewhere safe to bring their children, where they won't feel judged and can talk about their experiences.

 Treasurer: Hilary Ainge